mkst/sssv/README.md

 Uses [RNC](https://segaretro.org/Rob_Northen_compression) for a number of assets.

 Compression is almost completely matching; 261/263 files match after compression. `rnc_461900` and `rnc_63DC20` are still a problem.

-A handful of files are compressed twice; these appear to be the game level data.

 In order to decompress the game assets run `make decompress` after you have performed the `make extract` step.
 This will be done automatically when matching compression has been figured out.